bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 - What strategies do you use to incorporate buffer time into your project schedules?
 How has this helped in managing unexpected challenges?
 - Describe a situation where you had to adjust the project timeline.
 What caused the adjustment, and how did you manage the impact on the project?

-#### Define project milestones

-Defining project milestones helps break down the project into manageable phases, each with specific goals and deliverables.

-- **Break down the project:** Divide the project into distinct phases or milestones.
-Set clear goals and deliverables for each phase.
-This makes it easier to manage and track progress.
-- **Milestone reviews:** Schedule regular reviews to assess progress and make adjustments as needed.
-Use these reviews to ensure alignment with project objectives and timelines.

-Tips and techniques:

-- **Milestone celebration:** Celebrate achieving milestones with the team to boost morale and maintain momentum.
-Even small recognitions can have a big impact on team motivation.

-Questions to reflect:

-- Describe a project where regular milestone reviews significantly impacted its success.
-What were the key factors in these reviews?
-- How do you handle situations where a milestone is not met?
-What steps do you take to get the project back on track?

-#### Track project progress
+##### Track the project’s progress

 Tracking project progress is critical for maintaining momentum and ensuring the project stays on course.

-- **Monitoring systems:** Implement systems to track project progress against the roadmap.
+- **Monitor:** Implement systems to track project progress against the roadmap.
 Use tools like Gantt charts or project management software to visualize and manage timelines.
 Ensure all team members are trained in using these tools.
-- **Progress reviews:** Conduct regular progress reviews to ensure the project stays on track and to address any deviations promptly.
+- **Review:** Conduct regular progress reviews to ensure the project stays on track and to address any deviations promptly.
 Use these reviews to identify issues early and make necessary adjustments.
+- **Report:** Report the project’s progress to key stakeholders.
+Be sure to call out any risks or blockers in these updates.

 Questions to reflect:

 - Describe a project where tracking progress was particularly challenging.
 How did you overcome these challenges?
 - How do you ensure that progress reviews are effective and lead to actionable insights?

-### Understanding the people involved
+#### Understanding the people involved

 Understanding the people involved in the project ensures effective collaboration, communication, and stakeholder management, which are vital for project success.

-#### Analyze stakeholders
+##### Analyze stakeholders

 Analyzing stakeholders helps identify all individuals and groups involved in the project, understanding their interests, influence, and expectations.